 WHO WE ARE

-HANDS UP is an interactive exhibition that takes visitors on a gentle, exciting and humorous journey into the world of silence.
+HANDS UP is an all year round, interactive exhibition that takes visitors on a gentle, exciting and humorous journey into the world of silence.
 This journey explores the beauty of Sign Language and the practice of non-verbal communication.
 The aim of the journey is to reduce the fear of contact with Deaf people and to build bridges between the world of the hearing and the Deaf.
 HANDS UP stands for respect, diversity and inclusion in society.

 The exhibition - insights